 When we hear about Low Light Photography, the first thing that comes to our mind would be night photography.
-Actually, it is not only night photography, there are other low light situations which we would be going through in this article.
-We would also see the techniques we can use to get a good shot in low light conditions.
+Actually, it is not only night photography, there are other low light situations that we would be going through in this article.
+We would also see the techniques we can use to get a good shot in low-light conditions.

 Let us see, what are the different low light conditions which we will be encountering while photographing a subject.